All the best January sales to snap up this New Year

 Lululemon free to be serene bra, highlight orange: Was £38, now £29, Lululemon.co.uk

-Add a splash of colour to your yoga kit with this highlight orange sports bra from Lululemon, a bestseller from the cult Canadian brand.
-To see if it lived up to expectations, we tried it out in our review of Lululemon’s bestsellers – and we were not disappointed.
+To see if this cult item from the Canadian brand lived up to expectations, we tried it out in our review of Lululemon’s bestsellers – and we were not disappointed.
 Praising the bra for being “supportive yet not restrictive, meaning it’s perfect for stretching”, our tester was also a fan of its “longline design, which means you can forgo a T-shirt, while the back detailing adds something a little different.”
 Now on sale with £10 off, there’s no time like the present.

 Google Pixel 6 with Pixel buds a-series: Was £45, now £37 per month, EE.com